Music Promotion Tips

-Your band may have a press kit, band website, and demo CD, but what are the next steps to promoting the band and booking gigs.
+So your band may have a press kit, band website, and demo CD, but what are the next steps in promoting the band and booking gigs.
 Bands should try an open microphone (mic) night at a local club.
 Most clubs advertise open mic nights in your local music papers or entertainment magazines.
 Open mic nights will give your band experience on stage, and the club will most likely have a built in audience.
 For the most part, all you have to do is show up with your instruments and let the club know you would like to jam a few songs.
-The PA system and drums are usually supplied at open mic nights by the host band.
+The PA system and drums are usually supplied at open mic nights by a host band.
 Call ahead just to make sure this is the case at each open mic event.
 Many of these events are hosted by local established bands and can produce great networking opportunities.
 Make contacts and exchange business cards with the bands playing the open microphone night and the host band.
 It is a great idea to leave a press kit for the club entertainment booker.
 The hosting band may also like your music and could need an opening band in the future.
 Sometimes, people in the audience may take an interest in your band for future parties or entertainment.
 Your band should have some business cards ready with all your contact information for these opportunities.

 The reality of starting out as a band is that your most likely not going to get paid at first.
 You're not in it at first for the money anyway right?
 In the beginning, you're there because you want to get your music heard and gain a fan base.
-Offer to be an opening act for a band you know or met at an open microphone night.
+Why not offer to be an opening act for a band that you know or maybe met at an open microphone night.
 Email some bands in your area and see if they accept opening acts.
 Offer to open for free to get some much needed exposure at festivals, events, or parks.
 Many established bands love opening acts because they don’t have to pay them much, and they won’t have to play as long for each show.
 This makes the bands job easier overall.

 Promote your band any time you get an opportunity.
 Hand out business cards at open microphone nights and send fliers to clubs that you will be performing in the future.
 Call or email clubs or venues that handle your genre of music.
 Once you get some shows, contact your local music newspapers with your band’s name, venue name, phone number, show time, and any other information you feel necessary to promote the show.
 Many entertainment newspapers offer this service free of charge.
 Solicit your press kit to local venues.
 Start visiting local clubs in person with your band and talk with the booker or entertainment director.
 Leave a copy of your press kit and get them to listen to your demo while your there if possible.
 Call a day or two after your visit and be persistent.
 You may have to call a few times, because it can be difficult to get a hold of the band booker.
 Most bookers work late hours at their venue.